Blog Fitness Why Do My Muscles Tighten Up When I Sleep? (Causes & Solutions)

 Pregnancy

-As your baby grows, your abdominal muscles stretch and loosen to accommodate the new life growing inside of you.
+As your baby grows, your abdominal muscles stretch and loosen to accommodate the new life that is growing inside of you.
 This can cause your back muscles to work overtime to support your changing body (13).

 Bad Sleeping Surface